makrai/notes/liu1907-RoBERTa-robustly-optimed.md

     1. training on longer sequences; and
     1. dynamically changing the masking pattern applied to the training data.
-  * new dataset (CC-NEWS) of comparable size to other privately used datasets, to better control for training set size effects.
+  * new dataset (CC-NEWS) of comparable size to other privately used datasets, to better control for trai

-When controlling for training data, our improved training procedure improves upon the published BERT results on both GLUE and SQuAD.
-When trained for longer over additional data, our model achieves a score of 88.5 on the public GLUE leaderboard, matching the 88.4 reported by Yang+ (2019).
-Our model establishes a new SOTA on 4/9 of the GLUE tasks: MNLI, QNLI, RTE and STS-B. We also match SOTA results on SQuAD and RACE.
-Overall, we re-establish that BERT’s masked language model training objective is competitive with other recently proposed training objectives such as perturbed autoregressive language modeling (Yang+ 2019).
+  * re-establish that BERT’s masked language model training objective is competitive with other recently proposed training objectives such as perturbed autoregressive language modeling (Yang+ 2019)

-In summary, the contributions of this paper are:
+* contributions of this paper are:
   1. We present a set of important BERT design choices and training strategies and introduce alternatives that lead to better downstream task performance;